From Inside the Deployments

 But there are two things genuinely different this time, and being precise about them matters.

-The second difference is the lack of a clear answer about what to learn instead.
-When typesetters were displaced by desktop publishing, the new skill was desktop publishing.
-The replacement was visible.
-When draftsmen were displaced by CAD, the new skill was CAD.
-The replacement was visible.
-For junior lawyers in 2026, the honest answer is that we do not really know what the new skill is yet.
+Which is why the honest answer about what to learn instead is so thin.
+When typesetters were displaced, the new skill was desktop publishing; the replacement was visible.
+When draftsmen were displaced, the new skill was CAD; the replacement was visible.
+For junior lawyers in 2026, we do not really know what the new skill is, because the thing that was lost was not a skill in the first place.
+It was the conditions under which skills used to form.

 This is the part of the problem I do not have a tidy answer to, and I am suspicious of anyone who does.